-On Sunday, fifth-seeded Princeton will compete on Lake Quinsigamond in Worcester, Mass., for the 2018 Eastern Sprints title, which determines both the EARC and Ivy League champion.
-The men’s heavyweight roster has a notable international presence: England leads the way with 13 rowers, and others on the team have come from Germany, Canada, Puerto Rico, Brazil, Australia, India, New Zealand, and South Africa.
+On a men’s heavyweight roster with more than 50 athletes, international students have a notable presence: England leads the way with 13 rowers, and others on the team have come from Germany, Canada, Puerto Rico, Brazil, Australia, India, New Zealand, and South Africa.

-“It’s a full package piece,” Hughes said.
+Princeton is finding the “full package” when looking at international recruits, Hughes said.
 “They’re not just talented rowers; they’re also great students.
-Both those things have been developed, and that’s the attraction [in having them row for Princeton].”
+Both those things have been developed, and that’s the attraction.”

 Livingstone had already applied to read philosophy at several U.K. universities when he met with U.S. coaches at the end of his junior year in high school.
 “The opportunity to literally and literarily broaden my horizons was too large to pass up,” he said.